How Does Email Faxing Work?

-Digital faxing has greatly revolutionized the way we send and receive documents, adapting old technology to these times we live in, when documents are managed electronically.
+Digital faxing has significantly revolutionized the way we send and receive documents, adapting old technology to these times we live in when documents are managed electronically.
 What seems to be magic is based on a procedure that involves FoIP technology and the use of powerful fax servers.
-Here you will learn how a basic process of sending online fax works.
+Here you will learn how a basic process of sending Internet fax works.

 Sending a Fax

-Let’s begin by taking a look at what happens every time you send a fax using Gmail.
+Let’s begin by taking a look at what happens every time you send a fax using email.
 Keep in mind that this entire process takes place in the background.